columbia/dvh-asplos-ae/README.md

 ```

 ## Running application benchmarks and collect results
 Run this command in the client.
-It will automatically install and run all the applications for the performance evaluation on the server and the client machines and save results in the client machine.
+It will automatically install and run all the applications for the performance evaluation on the server and the client machines.
+The result will be saved in the client machine under the directory you entered by "Enter test name:" prompt.
 ```
 # cd dvh-asplos-ae
 # cd scripts